ilund3/dp-wizard-enhanced/README.md

 An enhanced version of DP Wizard that makes it easier to get started with Differential Privacy.

+---

+## 📄 Project Documentation

+**[📥 Download Full PDF Report](assets/DP_Wizard_Enhanced.pdf)** | *CS2080 Final Project - May 8, 2025*

+**Authors:** Isaac Lund, Brianna Chan, Yaying Liang Li, Shiloh Liu, Namat Noori

+### Introduction

+Differential Privacy (DP) is an increasingly-common framework for computing statistics in a way that hides the presence or absence of any singular individual's data, yet effectively communicating DP understandings and implications to better support data analysts remains a pressing need.
+Various studies have been conducted surrounding communication strategies around differential privacy, and a list of interfaces containing textual, visualization, and interactive elements have been designed.
+However, many of these tools fail to clearly bridge technical definitions with real-world decisions users must make.
+Our goal is to close this gap by implementing new, concrete interactive features in DP Wizard that directly reflect findings from privacy communication literature.

+Our project design objectives build on the original DP Wizard goals: (1) to compute simple differentially private statistics without requiring deep expertise in data privacy, and (2) to help users understand how different ε values affect accuracy.
+DP Wizard Enhanced extends these foundations with two new goals: (1) enabling data analysts to understand what ε means in practice by visualizing the privacy-utility tradeoff and tracking ε budget usage during exploratory workflows, and (2) empowering analysts to perform realistic, privacy-preserving analysis.
+This includes support for a wider variety of differentially private query types, the use of filters, and iterative adjustment of parameters throughout the analysis process.

+### Key Features & Enhancements

+#### 1. Privacy-Utility Tradeoff Visualization
+- Interactive ε slider that instantly updates epsilon label, graph, and text
+- Dual-axis visualization showing both accuracy and privacy risk
+- Color-coded histograms that transition to a "danger" zone when ε values exceed recommended thresholds
+- Plain-language explanations of adversarial risk

+#### 2. Privacy Budget Tracking
+- Real-time budget warnings when budget is low or exhausted
+- Visual tracking of remaining budget after each query
+- Support for iterative exploratory workflows

+#### 3. Enhanced Query Types
+- Support for Count, Mean, Median, Standard Deviation, Quantile, and Histogram queries
+- Filter support for more realistic analysis workflows
+- Iterative parameter adjustment throughout the analysis process

+#### 4. Improved Usability
+- User-friendly labels: "Privacy Budget," "Unit of Privacy," etc.
+- Tooltips and hints embedded throughout the interface
+- Uniform card layout with consistent color conventions (blue = accuracy, red = risk)
+- Navigation buttons allowing non-linear movement and flexibility

+### Research Foundation

+Our enhancements are grounded in privacy communication literature:

+- **Cummings et al. (2021)**: Found that users value DP when presented in terms that resonate with their privacy concerns.
+Descriptions must match what users care most about, providing transparency around how and why their data is protected.

+- **Dibia et al. (2024)**: Synthesized themes across user studies and interface evaluations, addressing the need for more specificity and support surrounding target expertise, budgeting, utility analyses, and correctness checking.

+- **Franzen et al. (2024)**: Explored communicating the privacy-utility trade-off and supporting informed data donation with privacy decision interfaces for differential privacy.

+### Usability Evaluation

+We conducted heuristic evaluation using Nielsen's 10 Usability Heuristics and informal user testing with four participants (two non-STEM and two STEM backgrounds).
+Key findings:

+- **Task 1 (Data Analyst Scenario)**: All participants rated the enhanced version more highly (scores 6-9/10).
+Non-technical users found the layout "intuitive" and tooltips "self-explanatory."

+- **Task 2 (Epsilon and Privacy Risk Exploration)**: Participants cited the visualization and textual summary components as most effective.
+One user noted: "Before this, I had no idea what ε was.
+But now I know that if it's low, my results are fuzzier, and if it's high, they're sharper but riskier."

+### Member Contributions

+- **Yaying**: Developed functionality for Count, Median, and Standard Deviation queries, including backend logic and UI integration
+- **Isaac**: Implemented the epsilon tradeoff visualization graph and led informal user evaluation based on Nielsen's usability heuristics
+- **Brianna**: Designed and implemented the privacy budget tracker, ensuring it reflected remaining budget after user confirms privacy budget for each query
+- **Namat**: Led user interface redesign, including implementing new color encoding for histograms to improve visual clarity and accessibility
+- **Shiloh**: Conducted literature review, led writing of final report, and ensured all arguments were well-grounded in prior work

+---

 ![DP Wizard Enhanced Demo](assets/DP-Demo.gif)

 ## What is DP Wizard?